Skip to content

 If you are experiencing no pain after an auto accident, it is still recommended that you see an accident doctor immediately.

-This way, a doctor will be able to thoroughly examine you to ensure nothing is wrong, or they may discover injuries that would not have shown symptoms until weeks or months later.
+This way, a doctor can thoroughly examine you to ensure nothing is wrong, or they may discover injuries that would not have shown symptoms until weeks or months later.

 It is best to see an accident doctor no more than two weeks after a car crash occurs, at which point the negligent party will no longer be responsible for your medical treatments.